ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Strategy adopted by

 On the largest scales, we find strong variations between consecutive $k$-bins for the same $\mu$-wedge.
 Some of these oscillations are driven by differences in the average value of $\mu$ between consecutive bins due to the limited number of modes entering each bin on large scales.
 To ensure an accurate comparison between simulation measurements and model predictions, we individually evaluate the \pthreed model for all the modes within each $k-\mu$ bin from our simulation boxes.
 We then calculate the mean of the resulting distribution and assign this mean value to the bin, thereby mirroring the approach used to compute \pthreed measurements from the simulations.
-This process is crucial for large scales where the number of modes is small and nonlinear scales where the dependence of the number of modes with $k$ is strong.
-We follow the same approach to evaluate the \pthreed model throughout this work.
+This process is also important on small scales, where the number of modes increases rapidly with $k$.
+Throughout this work, we adopt this approach to make predictions from the \pthreed model.

-After accounting for the previous effect, the best-fitting model reproduces most large-scale oscillations.
-However, we can readily see a fluctuation at $k\simeq0.25\iMpc$ in the $0<\mu<0.25$ wedge that it is not captured by the model.
-The difference between model predictions and simulation measurements for the bins adjacent to this one is approximately zero, suggesting that this fluctuation is caused by cosmic variance.
-We characterize the impact of this source of uncertainty in Appendix~\ref{sec:cosmic_variance}, concluding that it can induce up to 10\% errors on scales $k<0.5\iMpc$.
-Consequently, cosmic variance hinders our ability to evaluate the model's performance on the largest scales shown.
-However, this does not necessarily indicate a decrease in the accuracy of the model; rather, our simulations are simply not large enough to accurately assess the model's performance on the largest scales.
-In the bottom panel of Fig.~\ref{fig:arinyo}, we can see that the average accuracy of the model is 2\% for $k>0.5\iMpc$, supporting the use of Eq.~\ref{eq:dnl} for capturing small-scale deviations from linear theory.
+Using this approach to generate theoretical predictions, the best-fitting model successfully captures most of the aforementioned large-scale oscillations.
+However, a fluctuation at $k\simeq0.25\iMpc$ in the $0<\mu<0.25$ wedge remains unaccounted for by the model.
+The negligible differences between model predictions and simulation measurements in the adjacent bins suggest that this fluctuation is likely due to cosmic variance.
+We assess the impact of this source of uncertainty on \pthreed in Appendix~\ref{sec:cosmic_variance}, finding that it can induce fluctuations of up to 10\% on scales $k<0.5\iMpc$.
+As a result, cosmic variance limits our ability to evaluate the model's performance on the largest scales shown.
+However, this does not necessarily reflect reduced model accuracy but rather highlights the limitations of using our simulations for validating the model.
+Proper validation on large scales would require either a larger simulation or multiple simulations with different initial conditions.